brettchalupa/brettchalupa.github.io/_projects/bmo.md

 responsibilities: development and design
 technologies: Ruby on Rails
 website: http://www.adventuretimegamejam.com/
-excerpt: Game jam platform
+excerpt: A defunct game jam platform that hosted over a dozen game jams.
 ---

-Over 12 individual BMOs were deployed and modified for specific game jams.
+Over a dozen BMOs were deployed and modified for specific game jams.
 Over 1000 games were submitted and are actively hosted through BMO.
 BMO was my first major side project.